crianer/Qlockwork/Readme.txt

 OpenWeather location				Location which the weather information should refer to.
 Needs to follow the location format of
 									OpenWeather, e.g. "Bern, CH".
 Check out on https://openweathermap.org/ and check for your city.
 Language/dialect:					Language or dialect of the used front cover.
+Light sensor column no.				Column number in which the light sensor is installed.
+Light sensor row no.				Row number in which the light sensor is installed.

 ******************************************************************************
 Configuration.h - Software settings: